 - Add the seasonings and sauté for one minute to let the flavors bloom.

-- Add the beans and all of the ingredients except the hot sauce, salt and vinegar.
+- Add the beans, vegetable broth and all of the ingredients except the hot sauce, salt and vinegar.
 Cover and bring to a boil, then turn down to a simmer and simmer for 1-2 hours, checking on it every half hour to see if it needs more liquid and to stir and make sure nothing is sticking to the bottom of the pan.

 - Add in the cilantro, a splash of hot sauce and vinegar and give it a good stir.
 Remove the bay leaves and serve over rice.